 To be part of a 12-step program, a person should be willing to admit weakness and recognize that there is a greater power than themselves.
 Admitting weakness helps people build their faith and determination to be guided by their spiritual beliefs.

-This process gives the individual a step by step guide to gain the knowledge and resources to form new habits and help them to stay away from the substance.
+Participating in 12-step programs requires people to attend meetings with other people who are also suffering from substance use disorder.
+This process gives an individual a step-by-step guide to gain the knowledge and resources to form new habits and help stay away from harmful substances.

-What Are The 12 Steps?
+What Are the 12 Steps?

 1 – I admit that I can’t control my addiction, and life has become unmanageable.